Sanjida-Sompa/PRNG_Test/README.md

-Custom PRNG Analysis
-Project Overview
-This project focuses on building a custom pseudorandom number generator (PRNG) using a basic method and evaluating its performance.
-The custom PRNG is visually and statistically compared with NumPy’s built-in random number generator to assess randomness and uniformity.

-Key Features
-Scatter Plots
-Visual comparison of point distribution between the custom PRNG and NumPy's generator

-Helps detect patterns or clustering that indicate poor randomness

-Histograms
-Display the frequency distribution of X and Y values

-Used to evaluate how close the outputs are to a uniform distribution

-Summary Statistics
-Mean and standard deviation calculated for both X and Y values

-Allows direct comparison of the statistical properties of the two generators

- How to Run
-Install Python (version 3.7 or above)

-Install required libraries:
-pip install numpy matplotlib

-Run the script:
-python src/prng_analysis.py

-Output Includes
-Two scatter plots saved as custom_vs_numpy_prng.pdf

-Four histograms saved as custom_prng_histograms.pdf

-Console output with mean and standard deviation of X and Y values
+Custom Pseudorandom Number Generator (PRNG) Analysis Project Overview
+This project implements a Custom Pseudorandom Number Generator (PRNG) using the Linear Congruential Generator (LCG) method.
+The custom PRNG is analyzed and compared against NumPy’s built-in uniform PRNG to evaluate its quality in terms of randomness and statistical distribution.

+ Algorithm: Linear Congruential Generator (LCG)
+The Linear Congruential Generator is a classic method for generating sequences of pseudorandom numbers.
+It uses the following recurrence relation:

+𝑋
+𝑛
++
+1
+=
+(
+𝑎
+⋅
+𝑋
+𝑛
++
+𝑐
+)
+m
+o
+d

+𝑚
+X
+n+1
+​
+ =(a⋅X
+n
+​
+ +c)modm
+🔧 Where:
+𝑋
+0
+X
+0
+​
+ : Initial seed

+𝑎
+a: Multiplier

+𝑐
+c: Increment

+𝑚
+m: Modulus

+Each generated number is then normalized to a floating-point value between 0 and 1 by dividing the output by 𝑚 m.

+Features & Visualizations
+1. Scatter Plots
+Displays the (X, Y) pairs generated from both the custom PRNG and NumPy’s uniform PRNG.

+Helps visualize the spread and detect any repetitive patterns or clustering in the custom generator.

+2. Histograms
+Shows the distribution of generated X and Y values separately.

+Useful to assess the uniformity of the output — ideally, a uniform distribution should have a flat histogram.

+3. Summary Statistics
+Calculates the mean and standard deviation for each set of values (X and Y).

+These metrics indicate how closely the output matches a uniform distribution in the [0, 1) range:

+Ideal mean ≈ 0.5

+Ideal standard deviation ≈ 0.29

+How to Run the Project
+Prerequisites
+Python 3.7 or higher

+Install the required libraries: pip install numpy matplotlib

+Running the Script
+Navigate to the project directory and run: python src/prng_analysis.py
+Output:
+custom_vs_numpy_prng.pdf: Scatter plot comparison

+custom_prng_histograms.pdf: Histogram visualization

+Console output with statistical summary

 Learning Outcomes
-Understand the behavior and limitations of simple PRNGs
+By completing this project, you will:

+Understand how the Linear Congruential Generator (LCG) works

-Learn how to evaluate random number generators using visual tools and statistics
+Learn how to build and use a simple custom PRNG

-Compare a custom-built generator to a standard, reliable library implementation
+Gain experience in visualizing and statistically analyzing pseudorandom sequences

+Recognize the limitations of basic PRNGs compared to standard library implementations